X01XX/UES-Forth/README.md

 One of a region's corners may be better to keep than another, to be part of a corner cluster.
 Placeholder regions suppress anchors in overlapped parts of defining regions, since an anchor cannot be in more than one region.
+Regions of similar things can also overlap, causing the same effect.

 After corners are established and tested, accumulated data, not part of the final corners, can be deleted.